KaliLab/optimizer/README.md

 Run optimizer
 -------------------

-You can run optimizer directly from its installation folder with:
+You can run Optimizer (with a GUI) directly from its installation folder with:

     python optimizer.py -g